 Renato Cecchin, a talented engineer, patented a system to facilitate the remuàge – or riddling - of the Classic Method (the rotation of the bottle that brings the yeasts to the top before disgorging).
 Traditionally, this operation was done by hand, two bottles at a time, on the typical hand riddling racks.
 But thanks to the hexagonal “basket” he invented, it is now possible to manually rotate 273 bottles with one simple gesture.

-The hallmark of our company, produced during our best years.
-Five years of remaining on the yeasts leave a significant olfactory impact and complexity.Read
+The hallmark of our company,produced during our best years.
+Five years of remaining on the yeastsleave a significant olfactory impact and complexity.More info

-The typical crispness of Durello marries the sweetness of this extraordinary passito.
-Its uniqueness is born of the malic acid typical of the Durella variety of grapes.Read
+The typical cripness of Durello wine marries the sweetness of this extraordinary passito.
+Its uniqueness is due to the malic acid typical of this variety of grapes.More info

 I dati personali da Lei liberamente forniti saranno trattati al fine di: